La Couvertoirade tourism & sightseeing

 Visit La Couvertoirade (Midi-Pyrenees, France)

-The village has played an important role in this part of the Midi-Pyrenees since the 13th century when the castle was built by a chapter of the medieval Knights Templar located here which played a key role in the development of the village.
+The village has played an important role in this part of the Midi-Pyrenees since the 13th century when the castle was built by a chapter of the medieval Knights Templar, which played a key role in the development of the village.

 Exploring La Couvertoirade

-Much of the castle in La Couvertoirade and the ramparts and towers of the fortified village still exist in very good condition, and it is one of the finest medieval fortified villages that can be found in France.
+The remarkable feature of La Couvertoirade is the amount of the village that has preserved its original medieval character.
+Much of the castle and the ramparts and towers of the fortified village still exist in very good condition, and it is one of the finest medieval fortified villages to be found in France.
 The ramparts and the incorporated towers, some square and some round, still encircle the village.

 The remainder of La Couvertoirade and the fortifications were then built a few decades later.
 The walk around the top of the ramparts is unmissable for the views it provides both across the rooftops of the town and the countryside.

 You can access the walk, called the 'Chemin de Ronde', via one of the grandest houses in the village.
-This is the 15th century Maison de la Scipione, built against the ramparts and once home to an important nobleman, and where you can also see an exhibition about the history of the village.
+This is the 15th century Maison de la Scipione, built against the ramparts and once home to an important nobleman.
+In the house you can also see an exhibition about the history of the village.

-Back down in the village itself there are numerous very picturesque stone houses, with all streets eventually leading to the central square with cafes and in which musical events sometimes take place.
+Returning to the historic centre of La Couvertoirade you can see numerous very picturesque stone houses, with all streets eventually leading to the central square with cafes and in which musical events sometimes take place.

-One particular feature you will see as you explore the village within the walls is the number of houses that have an external stone staircase leading to the first floor, originally used for habitation, while the ground floor was kept for livestock.
+One particular feature you will see as you explore the village within the walls is the number of houses that have an external stone staircase leading to the first floor.
+This floor was originally used for habitation while the ground floor was kept for livestock.
 This traditional layout has been retained, although the ground floor is now more likely to be used as a gallery, restaurant or artisan workshop.

-Ideally to really get a feel for the La Couvertoirade in days gone by try and visit in the early morning or outside the summer peak months since La Couvertoirade is very popular with visitors.
+France This Way comment: ideally to really get a feel for La Couvertoirade as it was in days gone by try and visit in the early morning or outside the summer peak months since the village is very popular with visitors during the summer.